troIIsmile/djs-legacy/README.md

 ### Glitch

 [Click here to remix.](https://glitch.com/edit/#!/remix/nxtbot) After remixing, open the terminal and type `npx tsc`.
-After that, follow steps 2 and 3 of the normal route.
+After that, follow step 3 of the normal route.

 ## Donate